-Section 12.4: Assistance Program Referrals
+E. Assistance Program Referrals

-- The University recommends that individuals who have a drug or alcohol abuse problem seek professional help.
-The Counseling Center provides education, assessment, individual counseling and behavioral methods to address problem areas, and can assist individuals in identifying referrals, treatment programs and other community services. - The following agencies may be contacted to identify assistance programs offered in the community:
+a.
+The University recommends that individuals who have a drug or alcohol abuse problem seek professional help.
+The Counseling Center provides education, assessment, individual counseling and behavioral methods to address problem areas, and can assist individuals in identifying referrals, treatment programs and other community services.

+b.
+The following agencies may be contacted to identify assistance programs offered in the community:

-Addict Referral & Counseling Center, Inc. 21 W. 25th Street Baltimore, Maryland 21218 410-366-1717 Narcotics Anonymous 217 North Warwick Avenue Baltimore, Maryland 21223 410-468-0060 Email: baltoareana@ymail.com
+Narcotics Anonymous 217 North Warwick Avenue Baltimore, Maryland 21223 410-468-0060 Email: baltoareana@ymail.com